 “Liver warning: This product contains acetaminophen.
 Severe liver damage may occur if you take • more than 4,000 mg of acetaminophen in 24 hours • with other drugs containing acetaminophen • 3 or more alcoholic drinks every day while using this product.”

-In 2009, FDA published a final rule to require specific language on the labeling of all OTC drugs containing acetaminophen to warn of the risk of liver damage.
+In 2009, FDA published a draft rule to require specific language on the labeling of all OTC drugs containing acetaminophen to warn of the risk of liver damage.
 This regulation, effective April 29, 2010, is listed in the Code of Federal Regulations at 21 CFR 201.326.

 The regulation requires that acetaminophen-containing OTC products include a warning on the labeling stating that exceeding the maximum daily amount of acetaminophen (currently 4,000 mg) is associated with severe liver damage.